ICRAR/libprofit/docs/api.rst

    The image produced by this model.
    The image has the dimensions specified in the model.
-   Users should check if there was any error when evaluating the model using :member:`get_error`, in which case this field will remain unset.
+   If there was any error when evaluating the model this field will remain unset.

 .. member:: unsigned int res_x